syncfusion-content/blazor-docs/blazor/document-editor/how-to/enable-ruler-in-document-editor-component.md

 # Enable ruler

-## How to enable ruler in Document Editor component
+## How to enable ruler in Document Editor Container component

-Using ruler we can refer to setting specific margins, tab stops, or indentations within a document to ensure consistent formatting in Document Editor.
+Using ruler we can refer to setting specific margins, tab stops, or indentations within a document to ensure consistent formatting in Document Editor Container.

-Example code snippet to show/hide ruler
+The following example illustrates how to enable ruler in Document Editor Container.

 ```csharp
 <button @onclick="ClickHandler">Show/Hide Ruler</button>